kyechou/mimesis/README.md

 Mimesis is not tied to a specific implementation.
 It is possible to implement Mimesis on other symbolic analysis tools such as Angr.
-This may be helpful to expand the scope of supported programs to DPDK-based network functions, which are not currently due to the limitation of S2E's QEMU.
+This may be helpful to expand the scope of supported programs to DPDK-based network functions, which are not currently supported due to the limitation of S2E's QEMU.